janscience/TeeRec/README.md

 - Single channel or multiplexed acquisition from multiple channels, from one or both ADCs.
 - Highspeed timed acquisition up to 500kHz.
 - Conversion of data to signed 16bit for direct storage into wave files.
-- Storing recorded data as wave files on SD cards.
+- Continuous storing recorded data as wave files on SD cards.
-- Detailed metadata in wave file header: sampling rate, number of channels and pin IDs, bit resolution, date and time, Teensy board version and its unique MAC address..
+- Detailed metadata in wave file header: sampling rate, number of channels and pin IDs, bit resolution, date and time, Teensy board version, and its unique MAC address..
+- Acquisition of environmental sensor readings into CSV file with time stamps.
 - Display recorded data on a monitor.
 - Generate test signals.
 - React to push buttons.